charleswongzx/salt-coin/week4/README.md

 ## Differences between Bitcoin and your SUTDcoin:
+  1. Decentralise

     In Bitcoin, everything is decentralised.

-But for our implementation of SUTDcoin, due to constraints of network, we were not able to make it decentralised.

-e.g. Our pool of transactions is a centralised pool.
+    But for our implementation of SUTDcoin, due to constraints of network, we were not able to make it decentralised. e.g. Our pool of transactions is a centralised pool.

+  2. Difficulty

+    In Bitcoin, diificulty changes over time, whereas SUTDCoin has fixed difficulty

+  3. Number of Miners

 ## Authors
 Charles Wong